-- data\dir (str) Data directory to write shard to. - basename (str) Basename for the shard in question. - tasks (np.ndarray) The names of the tasks in question. - X (np.ndarray, optional (default None)) The features array. - y(np.ndarray, optional (default None)) The labels array. - w (np.ndarray, optional (default None)) The weights array. - ids (np.ndarray, optional (default None)) The identifiers array. - Returns List with values [out\ids, out\X, out\y, out\w, out\ids\shape, out\X\shape, out\y\shape, out\w\shape] with filenames of locations to disk which these respective arrays were written.
+- data\dir (str) Data directory to write shard to. - basename (str) Basename for the shard in question. - X(np.ndarray, optional (default None)) The features array. - y(np.ndarray, optional (default None)) The labels array. - w(np.ndarray, optional (default None)) The weights array. - ids (np.ndarray, optional (default None)) The identifiers array.

+Returns List with values [out\ids, out\X, out\y, out\w, out\ids\shape, out\X\shape, out\y\shape, out\w\shape] with filenames of locations to disk which these respective arrays were written.